rhoneyager/libicedb/pages/mydoc/mydoc_git.md

 folder: mydoc
 ---

-This is a step by step guide on how to setup git on your system and start contributing to the libicedb code library.
-Unfortunately it is not meant to be general.
-It addresses immediately Ubuntu Linux users, but it is easy to extend to other OS.
+This is a step by step guide on how to setup Git on your system and start contributing to the icedb library.
+Unfortunately, it is not meant to be general.
+This guide is targeted towards Ubuntu Linux users, but it is easy to extend to other operating systems.

-We do not want to dive too much into the concept and technicalities of git, for that, you might want to have a look at some more official [tutorial](https://services.github.com/on-demand/intro-to-github/)
+We do not want to dive too much into the concept and technicalities of Git, for that, you might want to have a look at some more official [tutorial](https://services.github.com/on-demand/intro-to-github/)

 You might find it worthwhile to learn how Git works.
 It is useful for any project where you want either version control or the ability to sync changes across multiple machines.
 It's perfect for both computer code and LaTeX documents.

-## Setup a git account and install git client
+## Setup a GitHub account and install the Git software

-If you are here, it is assumed you already have a github account.
-Another prerequisite to start contribute to *libicedb* code is to have installed a [git](https://en.wikipedia.org/wiki/Git) client on your system.
-In principle you can install whatever git client you prefer (some of them even have a GUI), but this instruction will cover the ordinary command-line client git which will be installed on ubuntu by typing on a terminal
+If you are here, it is assumed you already have a [GitHub account](https://www.github.com).
+Another prerequisite to start contribute to *icedb* code is to have installed [git](https://en.wikipedia.org/wiki/Git) on your system.
+In principle you can install whatever git client you prefer (some of them even have a GUI), but this instruction will cover the ordinary command-line git client which may be installed on Ubuntu by opening a terminal and typing:
 ```bash
 sudo apt install git
 ```

-## OPTIONAL (recommended): Setup SSH key pairs secure connection
+## OPTIONAL (but highly recommended): Setup SSH key pairs secure connection

 GitHub allows you to upload your changes through a secure, encrypted SSH connection.
 SSH allows for many different authentication methods.
 Some institutions might require a two factor authentication which would make this step mandatory.
 In the case of GitHub, both server and client have public and private keys.
 To upload your changes to GitHub, you first have to generate your own SSH key, and then will upload the public key to GitHub.
-Follow github [guide](https://help.github.com/articles/connecting-to-github-with-ssh/) on how to generate and upload ssh key pairs.
+Follow [GitHub's guide](https://help.github.com/articles/connecting-to-github-with-ssh/) on how to generate and upload ssh key pairs.
 {% include note.html content="You will need to generate and upload a ssh key pair for each system (desktops, laptops, servers and tablets) you are working on" %}

 ## Clone and branch the repository
-If you want to contribute to the repository you first need to obtain the code and branch it.
+If you want to contribute to the repository, you first need to obtain the code and branch it.
 We do not want to dive into the technicalities of git.
-To really understand what is going on you might want to look at the official
+To really understand what is going on you might want to look at the official documentation.

-  1. The first time around execute
+  1. To get the initial copy of the repository:
   ```bash
       git clone https://github.com/rhoneyager/libicedb.git
   ```